DrewCoding/179-Final-Project/AggieProjectDocument.md

 Here in the [shop_menu.gd]() script, each item is placed into a skills Array, and they are individually placed into a grid.
 Each time a move is purchased successfully, the menu is updated until there are no more moves to buy.
 As for the items themselves, these are based upon the theme from our initial plan of the game, where we have a fun turn-based RPG in a UC Davis-like setting.
 These moves are recognizable things here at Davis, whether it's bubble tea or a class we all struggled in.

-**Describe the steps you took in your role as producer.
-Typical items include group scheduling mechanisms, links to meeting notes, descriptions of team logistics problems with their resolution, project organization tools (e.g., timelines, dependency/task tracking, Gantt charts, etc.), and repository management methodology.**

 # Owen Ball